 A professional organizer is a great resource for the chronically un-tidy to take advantage of, but how should you go about it?
-Here are my tips for hiring the right professional organizer for your individual needs:
+Here are my tops tips for hiring the right professional organizer for you:

-Understand the Services Before you hire a professional organizer, understand exactly what the service is.
+Before hiring a professional organizer, understand exactly what the service is.
 A professional organizer is not a maid.
 We are not coming into your home to clean it top to bottom, make it look tidy, and then leave you on your own to get disorganized all over again.

 A professional organizer is like a personal assistant for getting your life in order.
 Whether it’s an overflowing closet, a messy desk, or a hectic family calendar, the job of an organizer is to teach you the skills we already have.
 At the end of the project, you will not only be organized, but be able to maintain an organizing system that will keep you organized.
-That’s the key – it’s passing our skills to the client using a personalized system that works for their individual needs.
+That’s the key – passing our skills on to the client using a system that’s personalized to their individual needs.

 There are countless organizers out there, all specializing in different areas.
 For example, I love tackling messy kitchens, home offices, or family calendars, but I’m not an expert at organizing a garage.

 Once you have a list of local organizers, call around to see what their specialties are, along with their rates.
 Many organizers offer services in bundles, meaning a set number of sessions for a fixed price.
 Getting organized is usually a big job and will likely require 2 – 3 sessions with the organizer.

 A great tool for finding local professionals is the National Association of Professional Organizer’s public directory, which helps you find organizers in your area who specialize in the services you need.